Get a Mortgage Agreement in Principle?

 The Value of an Agreement in Principle

 A Mortgage Agreement in Principle is essentially a document to prove you have a mortgage in place.
-It is something I obtain for all my clients and almost all Lenders offer them.
+It is something we obtain for all our clients and almost all Lenders offer them.
 It proves that you are credit-worthy because for the Agreement certificate to be issued you must pass the Lender’s credit score.

 A Mortgage Agreement in Principle is not a guarantee that you will definitely get a mortgage as your full application will require further background checks (such as evidence of income) and a satisfactory valuation of the property itself.
-However I think it’s a good idea to get one done at the earliest opportunity for the following reasons:
+However, we think it’s a good idea to get one done at the earliest opportunity for the following reasons:

 Negotiating Power with a Mortgage Agreement in Principle